PRIMUS with VIO-LENCE, DEATH ANGEL, & FORBIDDEN, The Omni, Oakland, April 20, 1990

 But this night went without incident and I would call it unique in my experience.
 I’d go on to see a few awards shows in my future, but this was indeed “Informant Magazine’s… First… Thrash Awards Show”.
 Yes, the MC of the evening would go on to repeat that phrase the entire night ad neauseum until we would repeat the words along with him in that stilted, self-important tone and then bust up laughing.
 To my recollection, I never heard of another awards show from that magazine since that night.

 So, they would give out a couple awards, best album, best drummer, and so forth, while the bands would play a few songs between them.
 Vio-lence, Death Angel, and Forbidden were respected thrash metal bands and we enjoyed what we heard.
-Thankfully, Death Angel would continue to play for decades, occasionally being joined on stage or at least watched by their former guitarist, Kirk Hammett, who went on to join Metallica, when they played gigs in the bay area.
+Thankfully, Death Angel would continue to play for decades, occasionally being joined on stage or at least watched by former Exodus guitarist, Kirk Hammett, who went on to join Metallica, when they played gigs in the bay area.

 But we were there to see Primus.
 Though they did only play three songs, we felt it was well worth it.
 Les Claypool, even back then, played flawlessly.
 He could prance around the stage, bouncing his knees up waist level and still make it look easy.
 I remember he had a braided Mohawk then, was shirtless and wore sweatpants.
 That would be the first of many encounters with Les and he seemed to alter his appearance almost every time I’d see him thereafter, be it a new hairstyle, facial hair, hair color, favorite hat, or outfit.